-Components 3
+Components .
+3

-PCB layout 3
+PCB layout .
+3

-Building sequence 4
+Building sequence .
+4

-Modifications 5

-Diodes and Op amp 5

-Clipping Diode Configurations 5

-Off board wiring 6
+Off board wiring .
+5

-Froubleshooting 7
+Troubleshooting .
+6

-Schematic 8
+Schematic .
+7

 Read this entire manual thoroughly before you start building the effect!
 Especially the modification part.
 Decide before building the effect which mods you want to try so that you do not need to desolder parts later.